rhysd/Shiba/docs/installation.md

 ### Preparation

 Shiba is built with Rust and TypeScript.
 Install [Cargo package manager][cargo] via [rustup][] and [Node.js][nodejs] as build toolchain.
-Ensure that the latest stable Rust toolchain is installed.
+Ensure that the latest stable Rust toolchain and the latest LTS version of Node.js are installed.

 All build tasks are defined as `make` rules.
 On Windows, install Make via [winget][winget-make] or [chocolatey][choco-make].

-Finally clone the Shiba Git repository from GitHub.
+Clone the Shiba Git repository from GitHub.

 ```sh
 git clone --depth=1 'https://github.com/rhysd/Shiba.git'